rcasia/neotest-java/CONTRIBUTING.md

 * have read this doc
 * run the formatter before every commit
 * add testcases for the feature or bugfix
-* let me know if it is a work in progress or is already finished to be reviewed
+* to avoid duplicated work, open a draft PR as soon as you get to work

 ### :electric_plug: Set up